jaredfolkins/llm-asynchronous-shell-scheduler/README.md

 ## LLM Example procedure

-- As the LLM where the user has provided you with an objective and a unique `hash` to use for authentication.
+- As the LLM where the user has provided you with an objective and a unique `hash` to use for authentication and a `session` to keep the state across requests and even LLM context windows.
-- Remember what you've tried by using the `{FQDN}/history` endpoint by supplying the `session` and `hash` parameters.
-- You go to the context page at `{FQDN}/context` to gather your context.
+- Given the objective you develop a procedure or set of procedures in order to meet it.
-- Given the objective you issue a command to the server using the `{FQDN}/shell` endpoint providing the `hash` and `cmd` and `session` parameters.
+- You then execute the stpes one by one issuing commands to the server using the `{FQDN}/shell` route while providing the `hash` and `cmd` and `session` parameters.
-- Returned is a json object with a `ticket` and `session`
+- When you do a json object will return with a callback
 - YOU MUST REMEMBER these values to continue the process.
-- Use the `session` value in all future requests to maintain context.
-- You check the status of your commands using the `{FQDN}/history` endpoint by supplying the `session` and `hash` parameters.
+- You then check the status of the `ticket` using the `{FQDN}/callback` route by supplying the `ticket`, `session`, and `hash` parameters.
+- You continue to check the status of the ticket until the `{FQDN}/callback` is complete.
-- Once you have the result you use the `session` and `hash` parameters to issue a new `cmd` to the `{FQDN}/shell` endpoint.
+- Once you have the result you will use the `session` and `hash` and `cmd`  parameters to issue a new command to the `{FQDN}/shell` route.
-- You continue to loop through the process until the objective is complete.
+- You continue to loop through this process until the objective is complete.
-- If at any point you forget what you've done try using the `{FQDN}/history` endpoint again by supplying the `session` and `hash` parameters.

 ## Security

 - Ensure that `HASH` is random and never checked into source control.
 - Secure your server and be responsible.